paperjs/paper.js/README.md

 	sudo apt-get install libcairo2-dev

-For Debian/Ubuntu you might also need these additional packages if you don't usually build from c++ sources:
+You might also need these additional packages if you don't usually build from c++ sources:

-	build-essential
-	libssl-dev
-	libjpeg8-dev
-	libgif-dev
+	sudo apt-get install build-essential libssl-dev libjpeg8-dev libgif-dev

 **After cairo has been installed:**